wlswotmd/gef/README.md

 * `kcdev`: displays each character device information.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/kcdev.png)
 * `kbdev`: displays each block device information.
+    * If there are too many block devices, detection will not be successful.
+    * This is because block devices are not managed in one place, so I use the list of `bdev_cache` obtained from the slub-dump results.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/kbdev.png)
 * `kops`: displays each operations member.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/kops.png)